ProfElements/DynaTech/README.md

 - **Bee** - A Natural Bee, for each one -2 seconds to resource creation time in Material Hive.
 - **Robotic Bee** - A Robotic bee made of magic and scrap parts. -2 seconds to resource creation time in Material Hive.
 - **Advanced Robotic Bee** - An Advanced version of the Robotic Bee. -10 seconds to resource creation time in Material Hive.

+## Item Bands
+- **Healthy Item Band** - When applied to armor or weapons gain 4 hearts while wearing or holding the item in your main hand.

 ## Credits
  [NCBPFluffyBear](https://github.com/ncbpfluffybear) for their autocrafter code since it helped alot with the Auto-Kitchen.